-What will the interviewers inquire about?
+What will they inquire about?

 Interview Questions for staff in call centers and telemarketing firms